 the Queer Visionary membership level ($250), you can choose one of two archival pigment prints, In Gay We Trust (Morocco), or In Gay We Trust (Ladyboy).
 You will receive dual membership for two cardholders with free admission for both and your guests and reciprocal benefits at over 1000 cultural institutions.
 This exclusive offer is only available through the Leslie-Lohman Museum, made possible thanks to the generous support of patron Cristhian Escobar, Esq.
 While supplies last, limited edition of 50 prints of each version.

 ::: Living Life Fearless, All of The Above, curated by Dáreece Walker, online platform, USA, launched August 2020.
 “This exhibition is trying to tell to you something fundamental about humankind.
 That our unique experiences and differences are equally necessary, and should thus be respected as such.
 Sometimes social norms are social shackles.
 Our bodies become political because our survival depends on how our bodies are portrayed, and policed.
-Sometimes this is based on culture, geography, gender, language, or skin color; many times it is all of the above.” – D. Walker.
+Sometimes this is based on culture, geography, gender, language, or skin color; many times it is all of the above.” – Dareece Walker.

-::: Purslane, A Dream is Not a Dream, curated by Charlie Siddick, online platform UK, July 2020.
+::: Purslane, A Dream is Not a Dream, works curated by Charlie Siddick, online platform UK, July 2020.
 This exhibition raised funds for the Stephen Lawrence Charitable Trust, established to force change in the wake of Stephen’s murder in 1993.
 Stephen was callously killed in an unprovoked racial attack at the age of 18.
 The Trust runs high impact programmes that inspire and enable young people from disadvantaged backgrounds to succeed, whilst also educating workplaces about how they can benefit from more diverse talent.

 ::: Reversibility, presented by Loup NYC in partnership with the Know Your Rights Campaign, digital exhibition via Instagram @loup_nyc, July 2020.
 From the Press Release: “Reversibility explores this delicate shift in our collective history through the lens of both the dystopic poem Reversibility from Charles Baudelaire’s Flowers of Evil, and Jennie Livingston’s 1990 film, Paris is Burning.
 18 multidisciplinary artists have contributed both archive and new works influenced by the topical themes pertaining to both the global pandemic and uprising sourced within each.
 The ectoplasmic compositions throughout the show share a similar transparency of destruction, despair and a conceptual renaissance which provide a plethora of inimitable interpretations.”